Romanos IV Diogenes: Betrayal

 In the meantime, the opposition faction scheming against Romanos IV decided to exploit the situation.
-Declaring Romanos as deposed, Michael VII was proclaimed emperor on c.
-1 October 1071, although Eudokia co-ruled with Michael VII for a month before being dispatched to a monastery.
-(Note: Polemis dates the joint rule of Eudokia and Michael VII in 24 September – 24 October 1071, while Schreiner dates it in 1 October – 1 November 1071.)
-(Note: The date was traditionally given as 24 September 1071 based on Michael Attaliates statement that Michael VII reigned "6 years and 6 months" reckoning inclusively from his abdication on 24 March 1078 (cf. P. Schreiner, Kleinchroniken I 161; Kleinchroniken II 156)) A month later, the caesar John Doukas and Michael Psellos forced Eudokia to retire to a monastery.
+Declaring Romanos deposed, Michael VII was proclaimed emperor on c.
+1 October 1071.
+(Note: The date was traditionally given as 24 September 1071 based on Michael Attaliates statement that Michael VII reigned "6 years and 6 months", reckoning from his deposition on 24 March according to the same author.)
+Eudokia co-ruled with Michael VII for a month, (Note: The joint rule of Eudokia and Michael VII is dated differently by various scholars: Muralt dates it in 24 September – 24 October 1071, Schreiner dates it in 1 October – 1 November 1071, and Polemis dates it in late September – late October 1071.) after which the caesar John Doukas and Michael Psellos forced her to retire to a monastery.
 They then refused to honor the agreement made between Arslan and the former emperor.
 Romanos soon returned, and he and the Doukas family gathered troops.
 A battle was fought between Constantine, Andronikos Doukas and Romanos.
 Romanos was defeated and retreated to the fortress of Tyropoion, and from there to Adana in Cilicia.
 Pursued by Andronikos, he was eventually forced to surrender by the garrison at Adana upon receiving assurances of his personal safety.
 Before leaving the fortress, he collected all the money he could lay his hands on and sent it to the Sultan as proof of his good faith, along with a message: "As emperor, I promised you a ransom of a million and a half.
 Dethroned, and about to become dependent upon others, I send you all I possess as proof of my gratitude".

 Andronikos stipulated that his life would be spared if he resigned the purple and retired into a monastery.
 Romanos agreed, and this agreement was ratified at Constantinople.
 However, John Doukas reneged on the agreement and sent men to ambush and have Romanos cruelly blinded on 29 June 1072 in Kotyaion.
 According to Attaleiates, the emperor was led away, pleading for mercy.
 Per Attaleiates, "when he arose, his eyes were drenched with blood, a pathetic and pitiable sight that made everyone who saw it cry uncontrollably."
 He was then sent into exile to Prote in the Sea of Marmara.
 Without medical assistance, his wound became infected, and he soon endured a painfully lingering death.
 The final insult was given a few days before his death, when Romanos received a letter from Michael Psellos, congratulating him on the loss of his eyes.
 He finally died, praying for the forgiveness of his sins, and his widow Eudokia was permitted to honor his remains with a magnificent funeral.